Inheritance: Terminology

 The inheritance may be either under the terms of a will or by intestacy laws if the deceased had no will.
-However, the will must comply with the laws of the jurisdiction at the time it was created or it will be declared invalid - for example, some states do not recognise handwritten wills as valid, or only in specific circumstances - and the intestacy laws then apply.
+However, the will must comply with the laws of the jurisdiction at the time it was created, or it will be declared invalid - for example, some states do not recognise handwritten wills as valid, or only in specific circumstances - and the intestacy laws then apply.

 The exclusion from inheritance of a person who was an heir in a previous will, or would be expected to inherit under the laws of intestate succession, is termed disinheritance.

 A person does not become an heir before the death of the deceased, since the exact identity of the persons entitled to inherit is determined only then.
 Members of ruling noble or royal houses who are expected to become heirs are called heirs apparent if first in line and incapable of being displaced from inheriting by another claim; otherwise, they are heirs presumptive.
 There is a further concept of joint inheritance, pending renunciation by all but one, which is called coparceny.

 In modern law, the terms ‘'inheritance'’ and '‘heir’' apply only to property passed by intestate succession – that is, from a person who dies without a will.
 Property distributed under a will passes to beneficiaries, who may be called (Note: precise terminology depends on jurisdiction) devisees for real property, legatees for money, and recipients of bequests for other personal property.

 Except in some jurisdictions where a person cannot be legally disinherited (such as the US state of Louisiana, which allows disinheritance only under specifically enumerated circumstances), a person who would otherwise be an heir (Note: as would be the case if were there no will and distribution if the estate according to the relevant intestacy laws would apply) may be disinherited completely under the terms of a will (an example is that of the will of comedian Jerry Lewis; his will specifically disinherited his six children by his first wife, and their descendants, leaving his entire estate to his second wife).

 Inheritance has been compared to nepotism.

 History

-Detailed anthropological and sociological studies have been made about customs of patrimonial inheritance, where only male children can inherit.
-Some cultures also employ matrilineal succession, where property can only pass along the female line, most commonly going to the sister's sons of the decedent; but also, in some societies, from the mother to her daughters.
+Detailed anthropological and sociological studies have been conducted on customs of patrimonial inheritance, in which only male children can inherit.
+Some cultures also employ matrilineal succession, where property can only pass along the female line, most commonly to the decedent's sister's sons, but also, in some societies, to the mother and her daughters.
 Some ancient societies and most modern states employ egalitarian inheritance, without discrimination based on gender and/or birth order.